 What are the clinical signs of osteosarcoma?

 The symptoms of osteosarcoma are related to the bone or bones involved.
 The usual symptom is intermittent lameness in a forelimb or hindlimb without any known trauma or injury.
 There may be a painful area over a long bone or the owner or veterinarian may notice a hard swelling.
-In some… Read the rest
+In some cases, the cancerous bone may fracture or break with only … Read the rest

 Liver tumors dog are an important part of the body as the liver affects many bodily functions such as blood clotting, breaking down toxic substances, waste products and stores energy for the body.